Resilience

 The fund itself comprises monies received as part of the sale of the Board’s old property in Maidstone.
 As part of its financial plans, the Board wanted to see a positive outcome from the sale and utilise some of the money received in a way that offered tangible outcomes to the stakeholders in the district.

-Whilst not specifically designed for any one type of design or delivery body, the fund is designed to help those who are trying to get financial assistance with the design and delivery of a project that can actively demonstrate benefit to the district or the catchment of an IDB watercourse.
+Whilst not specifically designed for any one type of design or delivery body, the fund is aimed at helping those who are trying to get financial assistance with the design and delivery of a project that can actively demonstrate benefit to the district or the catchment of an IDB watercourse.

-The governance of this fund is managed by the Board, its finance committee, and a delegated committee that has the responsibility to offer suggestion of resilience fund applications to the Board.
+The governance of this fund is managed via the conservation and finance committees, that have the responsibility to offer oversight and suggestion of fund applications to the main Board.

-If you have an NFM scheme that offers potential benefit to the district and would like to apply, please follow the directions in the documentation linked below or contact us at enquiries@medwayidb.co.uk
+If you have an NFM scheme that offers potential benefit to the district and would like to apply, please follow the directions in the documentation linked below or contact us at HERE